BarryBeics/Project-Two/WIREFRAMES.md

 The wireframes for this site were produced in Balsamiq (https://balsamiq.com/).

 Wire frames were created for Desktop, Tablet & mobile respectively.

+The main change from the wireframes to the final site was the layout of the results page from a table of data which didn't work on small devices to cards of data with alternating background colour.

 <br /><br />